Firesticks?

 His other point was that the fire sticks are at least a readily renewable resource.
 Given that a least around our frosty area it is hard to put the local more commercially valuable rainforest timber species back, and Gums also mostly grow faster than the Rainforest species, one of the exceptions is Red Cedar.
 Without tree cover though Red Cedar is invariably attacked by the Cedar Tip Moth very quickly and becomes a little bushy, and we are too impatient to wait for a primary trunk to re-establish itself over the coming centuries.

 While we are on the subject of Human induced ecological change, which this is, the current wave of change, over the past 200 years in Australia, is not the first one.
 So far it appears that pretty much everywhere our species went after we successfully wandered out of Africa we have made changes.
 In their recent book, The Bone Readers, Tuniz, Gillespie and Jones make the point, among others, that in Australia research tends to indicate that the megafauna most probably died out within the first thousand years of occupation.
 In much the same way as extinctions happened in other places we went around the Earth.
-The causes were most likely habitat change by burning and occaisional hunting of juveniles.
+The causes were most likely habitat change by burning and the occaisional hunting of juveniles.
 Some of the habitat changes have stayed through the 45 to 50 millenia since they were made.

-However current lot of changes are far more catastrophic for the original inhabitants than those wrought by the first people to live here.
+However the current lot of changes are far more catastrophic for the original inhabitants than those wrought by the first people to live here.

 So how long is while?